 Applying best practices in packaging and labeling further strengthens cold chain management.
 For instance, ensuring the right-first-time packaging and labeling of biopharma products at ultracold temperatures with zero time out of environment (TOE) is essential.
 Additionally, labels must adhere reliably in these conditions—an ongoing challenge in the biopharma industry, where proper labeling is critical for compliance.
 Managing cold chain logistics goes beyond just fridges and freezers; it involves a comprehensive suite of services and solutions to safeguard medical materials.

 Thermo Fisher Scientific offers integrated CDMO and CRO solutions to support cold chain management, ensuring temperature-sensitive therapies are handled with care.
-Collaboration with logistics providers, technology experts, and regulatory professionals creates a seamless global network of facilities designed to meet every client’s needs.
+Collaboration with logistics providers, technology experts, and regulatory professionals creates a seamless global network of facilities designed to meet client needs.
 This approach, along with biorepository services for long-term sample storage, helps safeguard drug integrity from lab to patient.